New York Conspiracy of 1741: Women's role

 Mary Burton, Sarah Hughson, and Peggy Kerry were three women whose testimony was instrumental in the outcomes of the trials during the slave revolt.
 Burton's most notable accusations were against John Ury.
 Hughson also gave testimony against Ury, however her testimony only came once threatened with death.
 Kerry, when first confronted, denied everything, but, later, in hopes of being pardoned, said she had been involved and shifted the location of the conspiracy itself.

+Burnings in New Jersey

+There is some suggestion that the 1741 New York panic may have also led to burning at the stake of individuals from New Jersey's enslaved population, as then-Essex County records suggest (according to accounts written in the 19th and early 20th centuries) that locals were openly reimbursed for the costs of irons and wood for pyres.
+However, the New York executions took place from May through August of 1741, while the records regarding irons and wood may have been in earlier years.
+There is evidence of the burning to death of an individual in August 1735, as well as two individuals burned to death on the banks of the Hackensack River on May 5, 1741.
+Outside of the 1741 panic, other such executions occurred.
+Under a New Jersey law passed in 1713 that authorized slave punishment by burning at the stake, it is reported, numerous individuals were so executed prior to the Revolution.